raynmetal/raynmetal.github.io/_posts/2025-10-26-learning-graphics-programming.markdown

 date:   2025-10-26 12:00:00 +0530
 categories: blog technical
 tags: [Game of Ur, C++, SDL, OpenGL, 3D, Deferred Shading, MinGW, CMake, Game Engine, Linear Algebra]
+image: /assets/images/board_route.png
+image_alt: "The route over which players compete in The Royal Game of Ur"
 ---

 I've been working on my own game and game engine for the better part of the last 2 years.
 I finished work on the engine essentials in June this year, and in the last couple of months wrote a simple (not original) game on top of it, to showcase the engine in action.